Published on May 3, 2016, Updated on March 28, 2022

 Types of Braces

 As opposed to traditional braces, which have a metal bracket, clear braces use ceramic brackets that are made to match the color of your teeth.
 As a result, your clear braces will be more discreet than the traditional system of metal wires and brackets.
-In addition, the ceramic brackets used in the treatment are stain resistant, helping to ensure that your smile looks its best while you are straightening your teeth.
+In addition, the ceramic brackets used in the treatment are stain-resistant, helping to ensure that your smile looks its best while you are straightening your teeth.
+Read about underbite, crossbite, open bite and gaps between teeth.

 Patient Education: Proper Oral Hygiene